alchemyrpg/slate/source/index.html.md

 # Introduction

 Welcome to the Alchemy developer documentation!
-Within this document you will find all of the information you need to integrate with Alchemy, including guides, API references, and more.
+On this page, you will find all of the information you need to integrate with Alchemy, including guides, API references, and more.

 This documentation is open source.
 Please feel free to [open an issue](https://github.com/alchemyrpg/slate/issues/new?assignees=&labels=&template=bug.md) or [submit a pull request](https://github.com/alchemyrpg/slate/pulls) if you find any errors in the documentation or would like to add anything.

-# Character import
+# Character Import

 Alchemy Unlimited provides the ability to import NPCs into any universe that the user can edit.
 Today, this is a file-based import process, but we may open up an API for this in the future.